 When A/B testing a non-optimized multi-step checkout (being A) against a one page checkout (B), I’d say if a C version were introduced that took precisely the same form fields as the one page, but split it across two pages (address on page one, credit card details on page two) - there wouldn’t be much, if any, difference in abandonment/completion rates between B and C.

-Why one page checkouts is still a very important concept
+Why one page checkouts are still a very important concept

 There are however 2 very important reasons that one page checkouts are so ‘popular’ to discuss and strive for in e-commerce design.